FAQ - Frequently Asked Questions¶

-If the preconfigured network object register is used, the only action required is adding the respective rooms and computers on the configuration page local data.
+If the preconfigured network object directory is used, the only action required is adding the respective rooms and computers on the configuration page local data.
 Afterwards the added resources are available to the Veyon master.

 If LDAP/AD Integration is configured the network object register has to be reconfigured to LDAP in order to make the computers listed in the register available to the Veyon master.

 How can I migrate an existing iTALC installation to Veyon?¶

 Although iTALC and Veyon are conceptually similar, a complete reinstall and reconfiguration is necessary to use Veyon, because configuration and file formats as well as their paths have changed and are not compatible with each other.
 For a migration iTALC has to be uninstalled completely at first.
 It is recommended to reboot the computer thereafter.
 Afterwards Veyon can be installed and configured analogously to iTALC.

 Whilst the configuration of authentication methods is very similar, the configuration of rooms and computers is done via the Veyon configurator and not via the master anymore.
 In this context you should check, whether the new LDAP/AD Integration can be used to make rooms and computers automatically available in Veyon.

 Is it possible to use Veyon Master on multiple computers?¶

 How can an existing VNC server be used in conjunction with Veyon?¶

 In some environments a VNC server is already installed (e. g.
 UltraVNC) or is being provided by the system (e. g.
 VNC-based access to virtual desktops in VDI environments).
 This can lead to performance losses or conflicts with the Veyon-internal VNC server in some circumstances.
 In such cases it’s recommended to configure Veyon to use the existing (external) VNC server instead of starting its internal VNC server.
 The configuration is done through the Veyon Configurator in the configuration page Service configuration in section VNC server.

 Can I import or use a self-generated file with room and computer information?¶

 How can I view or control all monitors of a remote computer?¶